BPH: Enlarged Prostate

 The two medications can be taken at the same time, an alpha blocker and a 5-alpha reductase inhibitor used together.
 Men with larger prostates are good candidates for this treatment.

-A urologist may add antimuscarinics for patients with overactive bladder symptoms.
+A urologist may add meidication for patients with overactive bladder symptoms.
 Overactive bladder is when the bladder muscles squeeze uncontrollably.
 It leads to the frequent and urgent need to pass urine.
 It can lead to incontinence (leaking).
-Antimuscarinics relax the bladder muscles.
+Antimuscarinics and Beta-3 agonists relax the bladder muscles.

-Phytotherapies are herbal treatments.
+Phytotherapies are herbal treatments or natural supplements.
 Men buy them over the counter as dietary supplements.
-One popular herb is Saw Palmetto.
+One popular option is Saw Palmetto.
 The herbal therapies do not work as consistently as prescription strength medication.
 There are many brands available.

 Minimally invasive or less invasive surgeries require only tiny cuts or no cuts to the body.
 Good candidates include men who have taken BPH medication that did not work and the prostate is felt to be an moderately enlarged prostate.
 They can often be done as an outpatient, without a stay in the hospital.
 Recovery time is usually quicker.
 They can offer relief from symptoms, including urine control problems.
 On the other hand, they do not reduce your risk for another surgery.